 Structure of On Her Blindness

 ‘On Her Blindness’ by Adam Thorpe is a poem that is divided up into sets of two, known as couplets.
-The only exception is the final line of the poem which stands alone.
-These couplets are unrhymed and flow one into the next telling the narrative of the poet’s mom’s blindness.
+The only exception is the final line of the poem, which stands alone.
+These couplets are unrhymed and flow one into the next, telling the narrative of the poet’s mom’s blindness.

 Poetic Techniques in On Her Blindness

 Thorpe makes use of several poetic techniques in this piece.
 They include alliteration, simile, and caesura.
 The first, enjambment, is quite important in this piece.
 It occurs when a line is cut off before its natural stopping point.
-Enjambment forces a reader down to the next line, and the next, quickly.
+Enjambment forces a reader down to the next line and the next quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
 For example, the transitions between lines one and two of the fifth stanza and one and two of the ninth.

 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “Don’t” and “done” in stanza ten and “dignity” and “dodgem” in stanza nine.

 Caesura occurs when a line is split in half, sometimes with punctuation, sometimes not.
 The use of punctuation in these moments creates a very intentional pause in the text.
-A reader should consider how the pause influences the rhythm of one’s reading and how it might proceed an important turn or transition in the text.
+A reader should consider how the pause influences the rhythm of one’s reading and how it might come before an important turn or transition in the text.
 The second line of stanza seven is a good example.
 It reads: “myself off.”
 I don’t recall what I replied”.

 A simile is a comparison between two unlike things that uses the words “like” or “as”.
 A poet uses this kind of figurative language to say that one thing is similar to another, not like metaphor, that it “is” another.
 There is an example early on in the poem, in stanza two.
-Here, the poet uses the words “like a Roman” to refer to those who pretend not to care, or ignore, the pain of their disability.
-His experience, with his mother, is quite different.
+Here, the poet uses the words “like a Roman” to refer to those who pretend not to care or ignore the pain of their disability.
+His experience with his mother is quite different.